netbymatt/ws4kp/README.md

 * **Server deployment**: Mount your `custom.js` file to `/app/server/scripts/custom.js`

 ### Custom text scroll
-If you would like your Weatherstar to have custom scrolling text in the bottom blue bar, turn on the setting for `Enable RSS Feed/Text` and then enter text in the resulting text box.
-Then press set.
+If you would like your Weatherstar to have custom scrolling text in the bottom blue bar, turn on the `Enable Custom Text` setting and then enter text in the Custom Text box.
+Then press Set.

 Tip: You can have Weatherstar select randomly between several text strings on each pass through the current conditions.
 Use a pipe character to separate string. `Welcome to Weatherstar|Thanks for watching`.